Link Search Menu Expand Document

 As you have seen in the lecture, one very successful feature detector is SIFT (Scale Invariant Feature Transform), which is not only invariant to image rotations, but also to scale changes of the image.

-Let us now use SIFT to detect keypoints in an image to see what is the actual output.
+Let us now use SIFT to detect keypoints in an image to see the actual output.

 We want you to get familiar with state-of-the-art feature detectors, so we will avoid having you re-implement the detectors themselves and focus instead on their comparison.
 Refer to the tutorials in OpenCV for the different algorithms we will be using for more details.
 For example, SIFT is detailed here and its OpenCV API is defined here.
 You will need to search through the OpenCV documentation for details on the other descriptors and methods mentioned in this handout.